Claude AnShin Thomas

 In 1991, Thomas joined the Vietnamese monastery and retreat center Plum Village in southern France, founded and guided by the Venerable Thich Nhat Hanh.
 There he became awake to the devastating and lasting effects of war and how to make peace with the unpeacefulness.
 In 1995, he was ordained a Zen priest by Roshi Bernie Glassman, founder of the Greystone Foundation, New York City.

 Claude AnShin Thomas is founder of the Zaltho Foundation, a nonprofit organization whose purpose is to promote peace and nonviolence in and among individuals, families, societies, and countries, supporting all efforts to attain this goal through whatever peaceful and nonviolent means available.
-He is active in creating and working for socially engaged projects serving the disenfranchised, speaks publicly on the subjects of peace, nonviolence, and the waking up to and healing of suffering, both personal and collective, and leads mindfulness retreats throughout the world.
-He is also creator of the veterans retreat, The Costs of War, Violence & Denial: A Veterans Retreat Open to Their Families & Friends.
+He is active in creating and working for socially engaged projects serving the disenfranchised.
+He speaks publicly on the subjects of peace, nonviolence, and the waking up to and healing of suffering, both personal and collective.
+He leads mindfulness retreats throughout the world and is also creator of the veterans retreat, The Costs of War, Violence & Denial: A Veterans Retreat Open to Their Families & Friends.

 Thomas is author of At Hell’s Gate: A Soldier’s Journey from War to Peace, winner of the 2005 Omni Media, Nautilus Book Award for Best Autobiography/Memoir and the 2005 Spirituality and Health Magazine Award for Best Spiritual Book.